More than just software: Your team for carbon accounting

 The Corporate Sustainability Reporting Directive (CSRD) represents a significant expansion of the existing EU directives on non-financial reporting.
 For Germany, the implementation of this directive is not only a legal obligation but also an opportunity to raise sustainability standards in the economy.
 This article discusses how Germany is integrating the CSRD into national law and what impact this will have on the corporate landscape and sustainability reporting.

-1. Entry into force of the CSRD
+1. Background of the CSRD

-The implementation of the CSRD into German law is due by the end of the year 2024 not successfulThe CSRD Implementation Act must therefore be passed in 2025 and will only enter into force then.
+The implementation of the CSRD into German law has not been completed by the end of 2024.
+The CSRD Implementation Act must therefore be passed in 2025 and will only then enter into force.

 Since the law implementing the CSRD in Germany was not passed in 2024, companies subject to the NFDR must, as before, prepare their report for 2024 only according to the NFRD. new standards (ESRS) are for 2024, contrary to plan, not yet mandatory – they could voluntarily The Institute of Public Auditors in Germany (IDW) reports that these rules will be used.
 For "large" companies that report for the first time in 2025, nothing is expected to change.